juntao/arenztopia/content/news/Issue 32.md

 OCA: That is so beautiful!
 Where do you live where you can see the sky so clearly?

-NP: I live in the outskirts of New Paris, i get a view of the city lights as well as the view of the sky and nature surrounding the city.
+NP: I live in the outskirts of New Paris, I get a view of the city lights as well as the view of the sky and nature surrounding the city.

 OCA: That sounds amazing!
-What are you planning on doing with the 100 Million?
+What are you planning on doing with the 100 million?

-NP: Well i really have everything i need so i will probably keep a small amount for myself for food among other things but I will be donating the rest.
+NP: Well I really have everything I need so I will probably keep a small amount for myself for food and other things but I will be donating the rest.

 OCA: That is a very gracious thing to do.
 Thanks for coming!

 NP: Thanks for having me!

-Origanal interwiew was made in French.
-The Non-Translated version will be below.
+The original interview was made in French.
+The non-translated version will be below.
 (Translated by Renzo Avila)

 French Feature:

 Aujourd'hui, nous avons interviewé Norzae Peerce, une artiste d'origine française.
 Sa dernière pièce, Nuit de Lune, s'est vendue pour 100 Million Arenzos à l'ANAS (Arenzish National Art Show.)

 Annonceur d'Olb City: Salut Norzae!
 Pouvez-vous nous parler un peu de ce qui vous a inspiré pour faire Nuit de Lune?